Personal Injury and Wrongful Death Attorneys for Camas and All of Clark County

 The high traffic along the interstate highways, as well as the fact that SR 14 runs straight through town, means that traffic accidents are not uncommon.
 Unfortunately, the high speeds along these roads ensure that a distressingly high portion of these accidents involve catastrophic injury and even fatalities.
 Road accidents aren’t the only cause of personal injury, of course – disaster can arise from a variety of different causes, including sporting accidents and defective drugs.

 Most of the time, accidents don’t “just happen” – someone is responsible, such as a negligent driver.
 When something terrible happens, you will be dealing with the inevitable shock, pain, and grief.
 The last thing you need to be worrying about is how you are going to pay your medical bills or how you are going to afford to miss three months of work.
-Fortunately, Washington personal injury and wrongful death law provides you with a legal remedy when you are harmed in an accident that was somebody else’s fault – and at Brett McCandlis Brown, PLLC, it is our injury lawyer’s job to make sure that you receive every dime of compensation that you are entitled to, including compensation for your pain and suffering.
+Fortunately, Washington personal injury and wrongful death law provides you with a legal remedy when you are harmed in an accident that was somebody else’s fault – and at Brett McCandlis Brown & Conner, PLLC, it is our injury lawyer’s job to make sure that you receive every dime of compensation that you are entitled to, including compensation for your pain and suffering.
 Let us handle the legal matters while you concentrate on recovering physically and emotionally from what has been done to you.

 Frequently Asked Questions (FAQs)